pssc/ha-addon-lms/lms/README.md

 # Home Assistant Community Add-on: LMS (formerly the Logitech Media Server)

-A complete and easy way to run LMS formerly the [Logitech Media Server][lms].
+A complete and easy way to run LMS Lyrion Music Server, formerly the [Logitech Media Server][lms].

 LMS formerly the [Logitech Media Server][lms] is a cross-platform streaming media server that supports a wide range of formats, including AAC, AIFF, FLAC, Ogg Vorbis, MP3, WAV, and WMA.